MyIntervals/emogrifier/README.md

 * Emogrifier automatically converts the provided (X)HTML into HTML5, i.e.,
   self-closing tags will lose their slash.
 To keep your HTML valid, it is recommended to use HTML5 instead of one of the XHTML variants.
-* Emogrifier only supports CSS1 level selectors and a few CSS2 level selectors (but not all of them).
-It does not support pseudo selectors.
-(Emogrifier works by converting CSS selectors to XPath selectors, and pseudo selectors cannot be converted accurately).

 ## Steps to release a new version